 Environmental sustainability, ageing populations, healthcare, social security, drinking water, agriculture, biodiversity, transportation, clean energy, education policies, innovation for economic growth – this is only a snapshot of the topics inextricably linking science to society.

-It is time to enhance the three-way conversation between science, policymakers and society in Europe.
-PLACES is the facilitator of this conversation.
+The PLACES project set out to enhance the three-way conversation between science, policymakers and society in Europe.

 2. Local Action Plans (LAPs) targeted key challenges in cities based on scientific problem-solving.
 A Local Action Plan is a strategy to tackle science and technology-related issues at the city and regional levels.
 LAPs evolved from the work done by City Partnerships.